cccs-jc/sql-language-server/example/jupyterlab/README.md

           }
 ```

-- configuration
+## JupyterLab Configuration

 In order to code complete your SQL statement you need to configure `sql-language-server` using JupyterLab's Advanced Settings.

 > Advanced Settings Editor -> Language Server

-Assuming you have generated your schema at `/tmp/sparkdb.schema.json` enter the following configuration:
+Assuming you have generated your json schema at `/tmp/sparkdb.schema.json` enter the following configuration:

 ```json
 {